Stop Motion Fabricator: Specializing in Scaled Set and Prop Design

 Quilt Rigging

-On set, all of the corner loops were grasped tightly with nuts and bolts attached to polycaobaminte blocks on brass square tubes that were held by C-stand arms mounted to the table.
 This was so it could be posed into the desired framing.
 The points at the top close to the puppets were attached to a burkey system hardware on rods on weights, as well as two more points of support in the middle of the quilt.
-These were added for extra support and used small hardware going through the quilt just off the camera.
+These were added for extra support and used small hardware going through the quilt, just out of frame.

 Pillows